Symphony No. 5 (Schubert)

 Franz Schubert's Symphony No. 5 in B♭ major, 485, was written mainly in September 1816 and completed on 3 October 1816.
 It was finished six months after the completion of his previous symphony.

+Like all of Schubert's symphonies, it was not published until after the composer's death.
+Johannes Brahms edited the symphony for its publication in 1885 as part of the first collected edition of Franz Schubert's Works.

 Scoring

 The symphony is scored for one flute, two oboes, two bassoons, two horns in B♭ and E♭, and strings – of all his symphonies, it is scored for the smallest orchestra.
-It is Schubert's only symphony which does not include clarinets, trumpets or timpani: hence the work has come to be known occasionally as “the symphony without trumpets and drums.”
+It is Schubert's only symphony which does not include clarinets, trumpets or timpani.

 Mozartian influence

 In character, the writing is often said to resemble Mozart; Schubert was infatuated with the composer at the time he composed it, writing in his diary on June 13 of the year of composition, "O Mozart!
 Immortal Mozart! what countless impressions of a brighter, better life hast thou stamped upon our souls!"
 This is reflected particularly in the lighter instrumentation, as noted above.
 Indeed, the instrumentation matches that of the first version (without clarinets) of Mozart's 40th symphony.
 For another example, there is a strong similarity between the opening themes of the second movement of D. 485 and the last movement of Mozart's Violin Sonata in F major, K. 377.